zhangty019/MultiAxis_3DP_MotionPlanning/README.md

 The link of short video is "https://www.youtube.com/watch?v=fsE2KpLk7ZI&t=9s"

-THe process of run this code:
+The process of run this code:

 1. add plugin "Qt Visual Studio Tools" in VS
 2. set project "Shapelab" as startup